 Genetic Clues to the 2014 Ebola Outbreak

-Scientists sequenced the of nearly 100 samples of Ebola virus from patients in West Africa.
+Scientists sequenced the The entire set of genetic instructions in an organism or virus. of nearly 100 samples of Ebola virus from patients in West Africa.
 The findings are helping researchers track the origin and spread of this deadly virus.

 The 2014 Ebola outbreak is the largest in history.
 By late September, more than 7,100 Ebola infections and 3,300 deaths were reported by the World Health Organization.
 It’s the first Ebola outbreak in West Africa and the first to affect major cities.